19 February 2014

 "We will do it part by part.
 Any part that’s ready, we’ll go in and inspect.
 It’s very difficult to say how many percent of the checks are done because sometimes we have to do it twice; sometimes we have to do preliminary checks and then check again," he said.

-He said the DCA will continue with checks periodically but declined to give a timeline on when it would complete all inspections.
+He said the DCA will continue with checks periodically by Department of Civil Aviation (DCA) but declined to give a timeline on when it would complete all inspections.